jspw/git-101/README.md

 by this command we are creating a origin / we are adding a location of our remote repository where we will push our file or pull files from.

 - push code to github : `git push origin main` (as our branch name is main)

+#### Working on a repository

+Scenario is we have a repository and we want to contribute in that open source project.

+Link of the repository : [git-101](https://github.com/jspw/git-101)

+- First of all we need to clone the repository : `git clone https://github.com/jspw/git-101.git` (this will create a folder named git-101 and copy the repository)

+If we wish to copy the repo into a folder as our wish, then we can just add the folder name at the end of the command like this `git clone repo_url dir_name`

+Now we have cloned the repo and we can add changes as our wish (not exactly your wish though :3).

+Lets assume we have added a file named contributor.md and other files as well.
+Now we need to add the files or directories.

+- add all files : `git add .`
+- commit changes : `git commit -m 'add contributor file'`
+- push code : `git push origin main` (this is a very beginner level tutorial, actually we never push code into main directly, we will lean this things later)

 ## Intermediate